Use this glossary to get familiar with terms often used in coverage of the novel coronavirus, which causes COVID-19.

 Antibody test: Also called a serology test, this checks to see if you have antibodies in your blood that show that you were previously infected with the virus.

 Antigen test: A type of diagnostic test that checks to see if you're currently infected.
 The test looks for proteins (antigens) in a sample taken from your nose or throat.
-Antigen tests are faster than PCR tests, but they have a higher risk of false positives (meaning that they’re more likely to say you have the infection when you don’t).
+Antigen tests are faster than PCR tests, but they are less accurate and have a higher risk of false positives (meaning that they’re more likely to say you have the infection when you don’t) and false negatives (meaning they’re more likely to say you don’t have the infection when you do).
 This may also be called a rapid test or rapid diagnostic test.

 Asymptomatic: Lack of symptoms.
 It is possible to contract the coronavirus and make antibodies to it even if you stay asymptomatic.
 It is also possible to spread the virus to others if you're carrying it but have no symptoms.